Why are many businesses instilling a DevOps culture into their organization?: Research Methodology: Study Design

-The details of the research method was previously described, discussed, and improved at the \textit{Fostering More Industry-Academic Research in XP (FIAREX)} workshop, part of XP 2018 conference \cite{Diaz:2018}, and the \textit{Product-Focused Software Process Improvement} 2019 conference \cite{Diaz:2019}.
+The details of the research methodology were previously described, discussed, and improved at the \textit{Fostering More Industry-Academic Research in XP (FIAREX)} workshop, part of XP 2018 conference \cite{Diaz:2018}, and the \textit{Product-Focused Software Process Improvement} 2019 conference \cite{Diaz:2019}.
 We have established a chain of evidence by following a strict process.
-First, we prepared a questionnaire that was used later for conducting recorded interviews to the involved companies.
-Afterwards, we transcribed the answers and coded them according to a predefined codebook.
-Finally, we performed a detailed analysis of the results and their validity.
-To qualitatively analyze the data, we have used the thematic analysis approach \cite{Thomas:2008,Cruzes:2011}, which is one of the most used synthesis methods that consists of coding, grouping, interconnecting and obtaining patterns.
+First, we prepared the script of an interview.
+Afterwards, interviews were performed, recorded, and transcribed.
+To qualitatively analyze the data, we used the thematic analysis approach, \cite{Thomas:2008,Cruzes:2011}, which is one of the most commonly used synthesis methods that consists of coding, grouping, interconnecting and obtaining patterns.
 Finally, we performed a detailed analysis of the results and their validity, with special emphasis on reliability and the reduction of the authors' bias.